mwmlln/shinju_select/README.md

   * Intuitive and user-friendly navigation
   * Intuitive and user-friendly layout
   * There should be an 'about page' to provide information
-  * The landing page should provide a clear purpose of the website for any site vistors
+  * The landing page should provide a clear purpose of the website for any site visitors
   * Users should be able to easily register/login/logout
   * Menus in the navigation bar reflects user's login status and account roles.